 Nationwide bus timetable information is available through Traveline and Bustimes.org, whilst Doe's Directory of Bus Timetables has many more links to operators and County Council bus information, plus a wealth of information about printed timetables and maps.
-Enthusiasts interested in Britain's bus routes and timetables should consider joining the Omnibus Society.

 An ideal way to explore an area is to combine your bus travel with a rail rover, many of which are poorly advertised but which provide incredibly good value.
 Unlock these hidden gems through the private website Railrover.org or the official National Rail Rovers and Rangers website.
 A useful website for visiting attractions by rail (including bus information where appropriate) is Visit by Train, which has a huge amount of information on attractions in towns, villages and the countryside, including many maps and walking routes.

-Brendan Fox, July 2020
+Brendan Fox, Peterborough U.K.